 The Writer’s Block Myth launched March 14, 2017 to became a #1 Bestseller before the day was half over.
-It finished in the 1% of the entire Amazon platform.
+It finished in the top 1% of the entire Amazon platform.
 A surreal experience for me.
-And one of great satisfaction as the book was written to support writers and creatives, and that meant it had started.
+And one of great satisfactions as the book is written to support writers and creatives, and that meant it started.
 A big Thank You goes to these folks for their support in special ways:

 Danielle Louise Ross, Mary Anne Radmacher, Robin Jankiewicz, Bria Burton, Timothy Johnson, Chloe Rachel Gallaway, Ashley Huang, Lindy Teresi, Betsy Fletcher, Katie Soy, Jesse Tevelow, and Simon Bogdonowitz.